Have you seen or photographed a Snowy Owl?

-If you’ve seen or photographed a snowy owl this winter, you can help us understand the reach of their irruptions by taking a moment to log your sighting and upload your photograph of snowy owls with open wings and tails.
+You can help us understand the extent and nature of their irruptions, just submit your sighting to eBird, and upload your photograph of Snowy Owls with open wings and tails.

-By uploading your geo-tagged, dated photographs, snowy owl experts will be able to classify reported owls by age and sex, giving us a better sense of where and when each class of snowy owls is found during winter.
-We also strongly encourage you to submit sightings to eBird.org, where sightings can be used by scientists for questions beyond what we can address.
+Please submit your photographs with your eBird checklists, where sightings can be used by scientists for questions beyond the scope of this project as well.
+By submitting your photographs with eBird checklists, Snowy Owl experts will be able to classify reported owls by age and sex, giving us a better sense of where and when each class of snowy owls is found during winter.
 An eBird account is free and you can embed your photos in the checklist.

 PLEASE DO NOT FLUSH a perched owl for flight photographs.
 With patience, especially late in the day, most snowy owls will move on their own.
 Respect the birds and their space.